 BREAKING: Gov. Moore Signs Bill Prohibiting 287(g) Agreements; Wicomico to Exit

-Moore expressed concerns surrounding the rampant growth in funding for ICE operations, citing that the organization was given $85 billion in the 2025 fiscal budget — a $75 billion increase from the year prior.
+Moore expressed concerns about what he described as the rapid growth in funding for ICE operations, citing that the agency was given $85 billion in the 2025 fiscal budget — a $75 billion increase from the year prior.
+“By funding, ICE is the 13th-largest military force in the world.
+ICE received more funding last year than our entire state budget, and we’ve seen the results of an unaccountable agency with seemingly unlimited resources,” Moore said.

 Wicomico County Executive Julie Giordano told WMDT that the County would be exiting their agreement following the signing of the legislation.
 Wicomico County had just recently entered a 287(g) partnership at the end of January.
 This announcement follows a press conference held by Giordano and several county sheriffs on Feb.
 9.